bradzacher/FioriBuildEnv/README.md

 # FioriBuildEnv
-A gulp-based build environment for Fiori development, including deployment to a ERP/Gateway server
+A gulp-based build environment for Fiori development, including deployment to an ERP/Gateway server

 # Requirements